MicrosoftDocs/azure-docs/articles/azure-sql/managed-instance/instance-pools-overview.md

 - All [instance-level limits](resource-limits.md#service-tier-characteristics) apply to instances created within a pool.
 - In addition to instance-level limits, there are also two limits imposed *at the instance pool level*:
   - Total storage size per pool (8 TB).
-  - Total number of databases per pool (100).
+  - Total number of user databases per pool (500).
 - AAD Admin cannot be set for the instances deployed inside the instance pool therefore AAD Authentication can't be used.

 Total storage allocation and number of databases across all instances must be lower than or equal to the limits exposed by instance pools.